 With harissa powder, the blend of spices is used while dry with no added oil or water.
 Both forms of harissa can have the same ingredients and may differ only in consistency.
 And note – in both cases, the chili paste and the spice blend, the levels of heat will vary based on the ingredients used.
 Be sure to read the label and ingredients list to get a better understanding of what to expect.

 If your recipe calls for one, can you use the other?

 Harissa paste can be used in place of harissa powder in most recipes that involve grilling meat or vegetables.
 The semi-liquid nature of the paste makes it more of a marinade than a dry rub.
 Depending on the recipe, you may be required to adjust the amounts of other liquids in order to compensate for the extra liquid that the paste will bring.

 Most recipes will require the paste form of the spice blend.
 You can replace harissa paste with harissa powder by sprinkling it over dishes, or you can use it to make your own harissa paste by adding the oil or water to the powder yourself.
 Simply add enough of the liquid to get it to the right consistency.
 Note that you may have to increase the total amount of liquid in the recipe to compensate for the reduced liquid if you use harissa powder.

 When should you use harissa paste and when should you use harissa powder?

 Use harissa powder as a dry rub or add it to dishes where you want the spice without the added moisture.
-For example, it is a great way to spice up a hummus without increasing the amount of oil or making it too runny.
+For example, a harissa spice blend is a great way to add some spiciness to hummus without increasing the amount of oil or making it too runny.